Primechain/primechain-api-docs/docs/usecases/ekyc.md

 # 1. Upload KYC data

-To upload KYC data, use `post /api/v1/encrypt_sign_store_data` and pass your primechain address and the data.
+To upload KYC data, use `post /api/v1/encrypt_sign_store_data` and pass the following parameters:
+1. Your primechain address.
+The primechain private key coressponding to this address will be used to sign the data.
+2. The KYC data.

 For example:
 ```
 {
   {